Valuable feedback in the form of criticism can help you improve, but many people are uncomfortable when they hear negative comments about their work.

 What is Constructive Criticism?

 This is a valuable quality in leadership.
 You can drastically enhance your team's output if you can show people where they fall short and help them improve without bringing their morale down.

 Benefits of Using Constructive Criticism

 Constructive criticism is an essential part of the workplace.
 When people know how to give and take criticism, they can identify areas for improvement.

 That’s why it’s important to seek feedback for personal growth.
 The learning curve increases as you adapt to doing things differently and accept corrective criticism.

 Accept their criticism and thank them for helping you improve.
 This way, you can build productive relationships with people who care about you.

 Welcomes new perspectives

 When you understand other people’s views, you can make effective changes to your work and approach.

 3 Tips for Giving Constructive Criticism:

 Constructive criticism encompasses a variety of factors that influence one's outlook to a significant degree.

 - Practice what you preach

 If you want to be taken seriously, implement what you say before you share your opinion.
 People won't respect your feedback if you don't follow your own advice.

 - Use real and specific examples

 That's something we can work on together.
 I usually see 40% more conversions in my first follow-up and 10% in the second.
 It adds up quickly and can increase commissions significantly."

 - Provide people a chance to revert

 It will help them understand the reasoning behind your actions.
-Let them cross-examine you and respectfully answer their questions.
-If they find your stance wrong, gracefully accept it, apologize and move on.
+Let them cross-examine you and respectfully answer their questions, as well as respect other opinions.

 Destructive vs. Constructive Criticism

 Self-acceptance plays a pivotal role in providing a healthy response to criticism.
 It will help if you put conscious effort into offering feedback empathically.

 Empathy and Constructive Criticism

 If you don’t understand their situation and they feel you don’t care about them, they will not listen to anything you have to say.

 Leverage the ‘Feedback Sandwich’ approach